Polish Christmas Eve Traditions

 Preparing 12 dishes

 A traditional Polish Christmas Eve dinner consists of 12 dishes.
 One for each month of the new year.
-Some claim that one should try every dish to secure good luck throughout the upcoming 12-month period.
-Classic Polish Christmas dishes include, amongst others, cabbage and mushroom pierogi (dumplings) and poppy seed cake.
+Some claim that one should try every dish to secure good luck throughout the upcoming twelve-month period.
+Classic Polish Christmas dishes include, amongst others, cabbage and mushroom pierogi (dumplings) and the poppy seed cake known as makowiec.